LizhenWangT/NormalGAN/README.md

 sh test_offline.sh test.csv testdata
 ```

-Results are shown in results/testdata/ply.
+Results are shown in **results/testdata/ply**.
 You can use Poisson Reconstruction to the meshes for better performance of the edge area.

 # Testing on your own data
  * You need to **apply the mask to your image** before input them into NormalGAN.
  * Create **datasets/yourdata/color** and **datasets/yourdata/depth** (use the same filename for your RGB-D image pairs).
  * Use **data_utils/createcsv.py** to create your csv file.
- * Run **test_offline.sh to test** your data.
+ * Run **test_offline.sh** to test your data.

 Note that, NormalGAN simulate noise of Kinect v2 (or similar ToF depth cameras), the image resolution should be *(512,424)* and *(424,424)* for network input.
 Please change the intrinsics or image resolution in **src/test_offline.py**.